 Knowing that lines get really long Flight of Passage, how can you experience it without a FastPass with the minimal wait?

 The only morning I had to visit happened to have morning Extra Magic Hours and the park opened at 7 am for Disney resort guests.
 Normally the park has been opening at 8 am.

 I arrived at the park at 6:40 am (ouch, I know) and was able to ride with hardly any wait.
 We were let into the park at 6:45 and were held at the entrance to Pandora until 7 am.
 I was off Flight of Passage at 7:45 and in total waited about 15 minutes.

-I would not suggest visiting on a day with morning Extra Magic Hours unless you are able to get there by 6:40 am.
+I would not suggest visiting on a day with morning Extra Magic Hours unless you are able to get there very early!
 Flight of Passage had a 1.5-hour wait time at 7:45 am and there was a 2.5-hour wait by 8:45!

 If the park opens at 8 am, I would suggest arriving around 7 am if you want to ride without much wait.
 I read over at EasyWDW that guests are being let into the park as early as 7:30 am.